Splitties/refreshVersions/docs/index.md

 The Kotlin Libraries Playground contains about 80 dependencies.

-How long would it take to search for all availables updates?
+How long would it take to search for all available updates?

 Well, if you do it manually: *enough to hate your life*.